GeetikaSh/Data-Science-Interview-Practice/README.md

 # Data Science Interview Questions Repository

 This repository is a comprehensive collection of interview questions tailored for Data Science roles.
-It covers a wide range of topics, including:
+It will covers a wide range of topics, including:

 - **Technical Concepts:** Statistics, Machine Learning, Deep Learning, and Data Engineering.
 - **Programming:** Python, R, SQL, and tools like Spark or Hadoop.